dcgrigsby/bitnet/README.md

 - `experiments/TINY_EXPERIMENTS_README.md` - Experiment design details
 - `experiments/*/TRAINING_*_CONFIG.md` - Experiment-specific configuration options

-## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to open issues or submit pull requests to help improve this project.

 ## Citation

 If you use this project in your research, please cite the BitNet paper: